Christian Spirituality > Lent/Holy Week > Good Friday

 Other links :a poem by Christina Rossetti

 One of the contexts for envisioning Roman crucifixion (and Jesus' cross) was what was done by the Roman general Varus in 4 BC.
-According to the historian Josephus (a Jew who supported Rome), Varus put down a Galilean revolt against Rome and Herod, and then crucified around 2000 rebels, on crosses lining the main road to Herod's city of Sepphoris.
-Jesus was probably a baby at the time, if yet born, but he grew up in Nazareth, only 4 miles or so away from Sepphoris.
-Most Galileans knew someone who Varus crucified; it would be surprising if Joseph and Mary did not.
+According to the historian Josephus (a Jew who supported Rome), Varus put down a Galilean revolt against Rome and Herod, and then crucified between 800 and 2000 rebels, on crosses lining the main road to Herod's city of Sepphoris.
+Jesus was not yet born or was a baby at the time, but he grew up in Nazareth, only 4 miles or so away from Sepphoris.
+Most Galileans heard of or personally knew someone who Varus crucified; it would be surprising if Joseph and Mary did not.
 They all had to have seen the crucified bodies; the crosses were on a major road, and were put there entirely for the purpose of being seen by one and all, so Galilee would fear the Romans too much to revolt again.
-There can be little doubt that this horror was the image of crucifixion that Jesus and His (Galilean) disciples grew up with.
+There can be little doubt that this horror was the image of crucifixion that Jesus and His Galilean disciples grew up with.
 Keep this in mind when you envision Christ on the cross on Good Friday.